-All expenses are recognised in the income statement as a cost when incurred.
+All expenses are recognised as a cost when incurred.

 Taxation

 Current tax

 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at the reporting date and any adjustment to income tax payable in respect of previous years.
 The taxable income for the year is determined in accordance with enacted legislation and taxation authority practice for calculating the amount of tax payable.